22samridhi/SAMCHATproject/README.md

 # Sam's chat

-This project is a video-chat web app, where the user can do a fully fledged chat with their friends and a two person video call.
+This project is a video-chat web app, where the user can do a full fledged chat with their friends and a two person video call.

 [Visit Sam's Chat](https://frozen-coast-69106.herokuapp.com/)